HeardLibrary/digital-scholarship/script/codegraf/rbasics.md

 breadcrumb: basics
 ---

-# CodeGraf - R programming basics
+# CodeGraf - R programming basics module

 This module introduces the RStudio interface and basic programming concepts of R